auth0/auth0-java-mvc-common/EXAMPLES.md

 ### Log in to an organization

-Log in to an organization by using `withOrganization()` when configuring the `AuthenticationController`:
+Log in to an organization by using `withOrganization()` when configuring the `AuthenticationController`, passing either the organization ID or organization name:

 ```java
 AuthenticationController controller = AuthenticationController.newBuilder("YOUR-AUTH0-DOMAIN", "YOUR-CLIENT-ID", "YOUR-CLIENT-SECRET")